 I don’t care about the topic of Oscar’s class, so I’m leaving. | Other people don’t care about the things I say, so I’m leaving. |

-Use this inspiration vs. effect memory trick to help you learn the differences between English adjectives.
+Use this inspiration vs. effect memory trick and the explanations and examples above to help you learn the differences between English adjectives.
 With practice and patience, you’ll be using them confidently in no time!